A Guide to R. A. Fisher

 Modern statistics textbooks refer to the “Fisher exact test”, “Fisher information”, etc. but they rarely indicate the depth and breadth of his contribution.
 Some contributions were so fundamental that they are invisible and not attributed to him or indeed to anybody.

-M. Ezekiel’s Methods of Correlation Analysis (1930) was perhaps the first textbook to give prominence to Fisher’s ideas.
-Snedecor’s textbook was very widely used while Mather’s carried an endorsement from Fisher.
+Methods of Correlation Analysis by US Department of Agriculture statistician Mordecai Ezekiel was perhaps the first textbook to give prominence to Fisher’s ideas.
+Henry Daniels recalled of teaching at Cambridge, “When I was learning statistics from John Wishart in the mid-thirties there were two recommended textbooks: Fisher’s Statistical Methods, which one read with respect, and Tippett’s Methods of Statistics, which provided understanding.”
+Snedecor’s textbook was widely used in the US while Mather’s carried an endorsement from Fisher.

 · George W. Snedecor (1937) Statistical Methods Applied to Experiments in Agriculture and Biology, Ames, Iowa: Collegiate Press.